KristopherWindsor/ultrabreakerarcade/distribution/README.txt

 Music:
 	Aki Nordman (d-b-imdi.it, elektro.it, hehho.it)
 	Anders Dator Felix Dator (0-pixel.xm, 0-pt.xm, 0-stray.xm, felix8g-mem.xm, felix8g77-3.xm)
-	JaseChong (r-adrnln.s3m)
-	The other MODs may not be properly licensed / will be dropped from the game

 UltraBreaker is (C) Copyright 2006 - 2012 Kristopher Windsor
 All libraries and assets used with permission